Connoropolous/noflo-rsf-client/README.md

 # noflo-rsf-client

+- [ ] TODO: make 'is_facilitator' check box work to close out results for ParticipantRegister

 A simple nodejs express server, designed to handle webhook requests, and connect to a 'noflo runtime' in order to execute a configured flow-based programming graph.

 Has a `/handle` endpoint for receiving webhook requests from Google Scripts.